 - 3D transforms

-The Site Plans category consists of 2 subcategories: Site Plans (again 🙃) and Ecommerce Plans.
-This is what the Site Plans options look like:
+Within the Site Plans category, there are two subcategories: Site Plans (again 🙃) and E-commerce Plans.
+This is what the Site Plan options look like:

 It’s not possible to use a custom domain with any of the free Starter plans.
-For the paid plans, you can pay on a monthly basis or pay a yearly fee.
-Just like with many other platforms, you get a discount with the annual subscription for Webflow.
+For the paid plans, you can pay on a monthly basis or pay annually.
+Just like with many other platforms, you’ll get a discount if you sign up for the annual subscription on Webflow.

 The cheapest plan is called Basic, with an annual fee of $12/month or a monthly fee of $15/month.
 The most expensive is the Advanced plan: $212/month (one year prepaid), or $235/month (monthly payments).

-The paid pricing plans fall into 2 categories: Website Plans and Business & eCommerce Plans.
+The paid pricing plans fall into two categories: Website Plans and Business & E-commerce Plans.

 The most popular plan in the first category is called Unlimited and costs $12.50/month.
 But you can also get base-level functionality for as little as $4.50/month.